-Ice Cream Dreams is happening in 2022 ... stay tuned for details!
+Ice Cream Dreams is happening in the near future ... stay tuned for details!

 In the meantime, read a bit about the inspiration behind Ice Cream Dreams

 In June of 2018, I purchased a wonderful, circa 1903 Victorian B & B with a wonderful barn, a beautiful parlor overlooking Silver Lake, a beautiful deck overlooking Mount Chocorua and a separate shed that oozed of possibilities.

 My Mom had died before I purchased the property.
 She never saw it, but somehow I always felt her presence.
 After I lost my Mom, I was going through old family photos and found some I had never seen before.
 One photo was of my grandmother as a teenager, taken on the beach at Silver Lake in 1924.
 Mom had always shared stories of the lake cabin she used to go to as a child, the same cabin her grandmother used to take them to as kids, but never could remember the name of the lake or the town.
 Apparently, they used to summer right around the corner from my property!

 Fast forward to just a few months ago, I was in the Silver Lake Hardware store chatting with the man behind the counter.
 He knows me well as I am in there quite often.
 As we were chatting an older woman joined us.
 She had overheard our conversation and interrupted.
 "Are you the Trish that bought the big yellow house down the street?"
 "Yes I am," I answered.
 She took my hand with one hand and rubbed my arm with the other and began to ramble, "Congratulations!
 You seem really nice.
 I have such fond memories of that house.
 Every night in the summer when I was a little girl, my Mom and I used to walk from our lake house to your house.
 They used to serve ice cream in your parlor from the time I was about 10 until about 17."